BelanovaMartinaTrain/BelanovaMartinaTrain/README.md

 # Welcome 👋

-I'm looking for a job as a Full stack or Front-end developer.
+### I'm currently looking for a job as a Full stack or Front-end developer.

 ## Languages